paulg44/DSA_palidrome/README.md

 - Current solution works on the leetcode website but I'm getting an error when running local.
 - Next steps
   - fix local run error ✅ Where the function is called I hadn't given it a parameter
-  - add passing tests
+  - add passing tests ✅ Truthy & Falsy
-  - break tests
+  - break tests ✅
-  - add github actions
+  - add github actions ✅

 # Instructions